The Bankrate promise

 “Your income determines how much of your Social Security benefits are taxable,” Tayne says.
 “Additionally, drawing from your retirement savings as well as earning income from a full- or part-time job could affect which tax bracket you’re in, meaning you could owe more.”

 Tayne adds that filing jointly affects tax situations, too.
-Those filing jointly with a combined income of over $44,000 or filing alone with an income over $34,000, 85 percent of Social Security benefits are taxable.
+For those filing jointly with a combined income of over $44,000 or filing alone with an income over $34,000, 85 percent of Social Security benefits are taxable.
 For incomes below those figures, 50 percent of the benefits are taxable.

-People who return to work after retiring might find it helpful to consult with a tax professional to try and avoid any penalties for inaccurate reporting or withholding come tax season.
+People who return to work after retiring might find it helpful to consult with a tax professional to try to avoid any penalties for inaccurate reporting or withholding come tax season.

 Take advantage of 401(k)s

-Someone heading back to their career field might want to consider taking a position that offers a 401(k) plan, says Timothy S. Bickmore CFP, director of financial planning and co-founder at LBW Wealth Management.
+Someone heading back to their career field might want to consider taking a position that offers a 401(k) plan, says Timothy S. Bickmore CFP, director of financial planning and co-founder at LBW Wealth Management in the Madison, Wisconsin area.
 Doing so could increase future wealth.

 “The law permits someone who is deemed to still be working to delay their required minimum distributions (RMD) inside a 401(k),” Bickmore says.
 “This means the individual could delay taking money out of their 401(k) and continue to defer growth into the future.”